uniquepeero/megaclicker/README.md

 # megaclicker
-First GUI experience on Pascal
+First GUI experience on Pascal from 2017

 Clicker with cursor position controller